cubiclesoft/php-app-server/README.md

 The included [security token extension](extensions/1_security_token.php) is an excellent starting point for building an extension that can properly handle requests.
 The security token extension is fairly short, well-commented, and works.

 The server assumes that the filename is a part of the class name.
 Whatever the PHP file is named, the class name within has to follow suit, otherwise PHP App Server will fail to load the extension.
-Extension names should start with a number, which indicates the expected order.
+Extension names should start with a number, which indicates the expected order in which to call the extension.

 The variables available to normal PHP scripts are also available to extensions via the global `$baseenv` variable (e.g. `$baseenv["DOCUMENT_ROOT_USER"]` and `$baseenv["PAS_USER_FILES"]`).
 Please do not alter the `$baseenv` values as that will negatively affect the rest of the application.

 Always use the `ProcessHelper::StartProcess()` static function when starting external, long-running processes inside an extension.
 The [ProcessHelper](https://github.com/cubiclesoft/php-misc/blob/master/docs/process_helper.md) class is designed to start non-blocking processes in the background across all platforms.
+Note that the preferred way to start long-running processes is to use the long-running processes extension.

 Pre-Installer Tasks
 -------------------